-In January we will begin a study of the book Walk In Love - Episcopal Beliefs & Practices by Scott Gunn and Melody Wilson Shobe.
-The dates, time, and place are to be determined.
-I anticipate these meetings being held monthly on Sunday afternoons, likely at my home, followed by a light meal and Compline.
+On February 10th we will continue our study of the book Walk In Love - Episcopal Beliefs & Practices by Scott Gunn and Melody Wilson Shobe.
+These meetings take place on the 2nd Sunday of each month at 2:00 in the afternoon at my home, 65 Misty Hill Cove, in Oakland.
+Our study will be followed by a light meal and Evening Prayer.

 The book may be purchased at Amazon in either paperback or Kindle format.
 It is also available from other online retailers.